CHenzel/Custom-Framework/README.md

 TO DO

-I thank
+I would like to thank

 - Maxime Corson for his [spyrit/propel-datagrid-bundle](https://packagist.org/packages/spyrit/propel-datagrid-bundle).
-- Sensiolab et Symfony 2 for these [composants](http://symfony.com/).
+- Sensiolab et Symfony 2 for its [components](http://symfony.com/).